broadinstitute/wfl/docs/md/README.md

 The `debug.clj` file defines some macros useful when debugging or logging.

-The `util.clj` file contains a few function and macros used in WFL that are not specific to its function.
+The `util.clj` file contains a few functions and macros used in WFL that are not specific to its function.

 The `environments.clj` file defines configuration parameters for